aiven/devportal/docs/tutorials/talk-to-kafka.md

 Kafka cluster.
 A record is a key-value pair associated with a timestamp and other metadata.
 Records and topics can represent whatever you need from a business perspective: in general, records represent events that happen in a system, and a topic is a grouping of similar events.
-Let\'s create a Kafka topic.
+Let's create a Kafka topic.

 If you have a local Kafka instance running, the command to create the